ansible/ansible/rst/faq.rst

 Are transports other than SSH supported?
 ++++++++++++++++++++++++++++++++++++++++

-Currently SSH and local connections are supported.
-In 0.5, we'll also be including a faster SSH transport.
+Currently SSH (you can choose between paramiko or the openssh binaries) and local connections are supported.
 The interface is actually pluggable so a small patch could bring transport over message bus or XMPP as an option.

 Stop by the mailing list if you have ideas.
 The connection-specific parts of Ansible